What Are Hemorrhoids?

 These factors increase pressure in the rectal veins, leading to hemorrhoid formation.

-Hemorrhoids develop when pressure increases in the rectal veins.
+Hemorrhoids develop when pressure in the anal and rectal veins increases.

 - Straining during bowel movements